 Relicensing Leads to Protection

 The protection of this land is the culmination of a nine-year journey.
 Federal energy regulations required that when the Alcoa company relicensed its four hydropower dams on the Little Tennessee River, compensating environmental protection measures had to be in place.
 In 2004, The Nature Conservancy and nine other conservation groups developed a historic conservation agreement protecting 10,000 acres via conservation easements.
 The agreement also enabled the relicensing of Alcoa's hydropower dams in this region.
-In return Alcoa agreed to allowed The Nature Conservancy to protect 10,000 acres surrounding the Little Tennessee River.

 Expansion of Park Lands